gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Jira-Data-Center-(High-availability-and-clustering)-gij-self-managed.md

     category: git-integration-for-jira-data-center

 ---

-As of **v2.6.12+** of the Git Integration for Jira app, the Data Center version of Jira is supported.
-Jira 6.3 or higher is required for Data Center editions of Jira.
+The Git Integration for Jira app supports the Data Center version of Jira.
+We recommend Jira 8 or higher for Data Center editions of Jira.

 <div class="bbb-callout bbb--info">
     <div class="irow">